Entry requirements

 With climate change challenging our conservation efforts, now is the time to play a role in the future of conservation by studying our MRes Wildlife Conservation course.
 We’re the only university in the UK offering a Masters of Research in close collaboration with a conservation organisation.

-You will be taught by active conservation biologists, and undertake an eight-month research project, feeding into the wider ongoing research at Marwell, which has real-life conservation implications.
+You will be taught by active conservation biologists and undertake an eight-month research project, feeding into the wider ongoing research at Marwell that is having real-life conservation implications.
 Unlike other institutions you will have the opportunity to highlight three projects you have an interest in and will be assigned to a project based on your preferences before starting the programme.
-Project topics include: Species Integrity, Ecosystem Function and People and Nature.
+Project topics include:

 You will also have the opportunity to undertake a field course to Kenya, as part of the taught component of the programme.